cibernox/ember-power-calendar-luxon/ember-power-calendar-luxon/README.md

 ## Compatibility

 * Ember.js v3.28 or above
-* Ember CLI v3.28 or above
+* Embroider or ember-auto-import 2.0

 ## Installation